-Identification of the appropriate standard

-International finance standards are reviewed and their potential carefully evaluated.
-The Global Conservation Standard (GCS) considers ecosystem services in public and private areas for carbon offsetting and marketing.
-Acquired conservation credit units (CCU) generate funds for conservation in protected zones and promote sustainable production in the commercial buffer zone.

-Conservation credit unit (CCU) marketing

-The fund administrator and national or international brokers promote CCUs to investors, who buy them for at least ten years.
+47 Feasibility study and benefit validation Identification of the appropriate standard Area delimitations, landscape and man-International finance standards are reviewed and their agement plans outlining conservation potential carefully evaluated.
+The Global Conservation Standard (GCS) considers ecosystem services in public and potential and interventions are defined through participatory planning to calcuprivate areas for carbon offsetting and marketing.
+Acquired late credit generation for marketing and conservation credit units (CCU) generate funds for conserinternational registration. vation in protected zones and promote sustainable production in the commercial buffer zone.
+Distribution of Benefits Conservation credit unit (CCU) marketing The fund administrator and national or international brokers promote CCUs to investors, who buy them for at least ten years.
 CCU returns are then distributed accordingly: 40 per cent for planned conservation activities in the core area; 40 per cent for selected sustainable production activities in the commercial buffer zone; and 20 per cent for discretionary use by owners of the credit-generating land.